Baby Oatmeal | Oat Porridge for Baby

 This basic oatmeal recipe for baby needs just three ingredients!

 Milk – Full-cream milk.
-In Australia, it’s recommended that pasteurised full-fat milk varieties be given to children until at least 2 years of age to meet their energy needs [2], with nutritionally incomplete alternatives such as coconut milk, soy milk and almond milk being avoided.
+In Australia, it’s recommended that pasteurised full-fat milk varieties be given to children until at least 2 years of age to meet their energy needs [1], with alternatives such as coconut milk, soy milk and almond milk being avoided.
 For babies, you could substitute with expressed breast milk or formula.

 Water Using a little water along with milk helps to make creamy oats, that are still soft enough in texture for baby (the water penetrates the oats to soften them).